kexposito/indecision-app/README.md

-You can check this here: indecision.kocaman.xyz
+You can check this here: http://indecision.kocaman.xyz

 This is the last version of this project.
 The complete proccess how to get here will be upload with others react apps on other project.